Intelligence

 The intelligence collected here takes many forms.
 Some briefs originate as professional analysis written for decision-makers.
 Others are deliberately provocative, designed to disrupt complacent thinking.
 Many were first published through our Substack; others come from earlier eras of Metaviews’ work, rescued from platforms that no longer exist but whose insights remain relevant.
 Together, they form a living archive rather than a chronological feed.

 This archive serves two purposes.
 First, it supports active sense-making in the present—helping organizations navigate uncertainty, risk, and transformation.
 Second, it leaves a trail for future generations: a record of how power, technology, and culture were understood while they were still forming, not after they had hardened into history.
+Although worth noting, that like all archives, there are unintentional incosnistencies and missing links.
+For example many items used to include CBC recordings that have since been removed.

 Here we take seriously Marshall McLuhan’s idea of *counter-environments*: frameworks that allow us to perceive the present moment while we are still inside it.
 Intelligence, in this sense, is not prediction.
 It is the disciplined practice of making the invisible visible—so the present can be grasped before it disappears into the rearview mirror.